crosscode-nl/influxdblptool/README.md

 ## Installation

 There are multiple ways to add this library to your project.
+I will describe the most advantageous method.

-I will describe my favorite option only.
 This method emulates dependency management of more modern languages and build systems like Rust+Cargo and Go as best as it can.

 Consider the following example project: